 - Let grease sit and cool before throwing it in the garbage.

 - Smother small grease fires with a lid.
 Turn off the stove, place the lid on the fire, and let it cool fully until removing the lid.
 Never throw water on a grease fire.
+If you’re uncomfortable placing a lid on the fire, evacuate everyone and call 911.

 - During an oven fire, turn off the heat and leave the oven door closed.

-o If the oil starts to smell or you see wisps of smoke, turn off the burner immediately and/or cautiously remove the lid from the burner.
+- When frying on the stovetop, always stay in the kitchen.
+Heat the oil slowly to your desired temperature and add food gently so the oil doesn’t splatter.
+If the oil starts to smell or you see wisps of smoke, turn off the burner immediately and/or cautiously remove the lid from the burner.
+Smoke is a sign the oil’s too hot.

 How Does SERVPRO® Clean After Fires?